 • If your child gets injured, rinse any scrapes with lots of water as soon as you can.

-• If your child has school sores, keep them home until treated, if not, they can go to school or day care with the area covered.
+• If your child has school sores, they should stay home from school or day care until the medical treatment has started.
+If your child does not have school sores, is well and not in pain, they can go to school with the area covered.

 Developed by the Emergency Department, Queensland Children's Hospital.
 We acknowledge the input of consumers and carers.